-Senior Assistant Professor Faculty of Economics, Teikyo University
+Senior Assistant Professor at Teikyo University, Faculty of Economics

 Lisa Nagai

-Specializes in environmental history, ecological history, and northeastern Chinese history, and studied abroad in China during Graduate School.
-He is well versed in the history of the forest business in the northeastern region of China, and researches the historical background from the current state of the economy and resources.
-After working as a specially appointed researcher at Osaka University Graduate School, Senior Assistant Professor Dalian University in China in 2014, and research at the Kyushu University Museum, he assumed his current position in 2020.
+He specializes in environmental history, ecological history, and the history of Northeast China, and studied abroad in China during Graduate School.
+He is well-versed in the history of the forest business in Northeast China, and conducts research tracing the historical background from the current state of the economy and resources.
+He became a specially appointed researcher at Osaka University Graduate School, and in 2014 Senior Assistant Professor at Dalian University in China, and engaged in research at the Kyushu University Museum, before assuming his current position in 2020.

-Nagai's seminar conducted a TABLE FOR TWO (commonly known as TFT) activity at the cafeteria on Hachioji Campus.
-A panel summarizing the culture and economic situation of Kenya, one of the donor countries, was also exhibited.
+Nagai's seminar carried out a TABLE FOR TWO (commonly known as TFT) activity at the cafeteria on Hachioji Campus.
+(When you order a designated menu item, 20 yen equivalent to the cost of one school lunch is donated to an Asian or African country.)
+They also exhibited panels summarizing the culture and economic situation of Kenya, one of the donor countries.

 All these activities are carried out mainly by seminar students.
 This is because Professor Nagai wanted us to accurately understand the value and meaning of TFT activities based on the historical background, why we cannot provide school lunches without receiving donations.